 As a volunteer, you will become a vital part of the Student Advice Centre.
 So we’re looking for enthusiastic, friendly and reliable students to join our team.

 We usually offer two volunteering schemes: Summer Vacation (June to September) and Term-time (September to June).

 Term-time volunteers will need to attend all three training sessions in May, September and a refresher in January.
 Summer volunteers will only need to attend the May training session.

 Applications for the 2019 intake will be open online from 11th February 2019.
 To apply for the SAC volunteer role, you’ll need to submit an application form by 10th March 2019.

 How are volunteers selected?

-We offer a maximum of ten volunteer positions.
+We offer a maximum of ten volunteer positions a year.

-Based on the application forms, some applicants will be invited for a semi-formal interview with the SAC volunteer coordinator (Louise Parr) and current SAC volunteers.
-Volunteers will then be chosen based on their responses to questions.
+Once we have reviewed the initial application forms, selected students will be invited to a semi-formal interview on Wednesday 20th or Friday 22nd March 2019 with the SAC volunteer coordinator and acurrent SAC volunteer.
+Our future volunteers will then be chosen based on their responses to the interview questions.

-We welcome applications from students with disabilities and follow NUSU’s equality policy.
+We welcome applications from students with disabilities in accordance with NUSU’s equality policy.
 If we can provide any support during the interview process, please let us know.